opengeospatial/ogcapi-features/proposals/002_Summary.md

  * Individual extensions could add their own members to each of the properties object.
 For example, the "filter" expression could define a `filter` object.

- * I like the idea that defaults are `false` - so the absence of a property implies the default property.
-This means that by default, a property would be sortable for example.
-If a service wanted to disallow sorting on a particular property, they would add `"unsortable": true` to change the default behavior.

 ## Detailed design

 TODO